 Private SaaS (PSaaS) Appliance: High Availability Geo Cluster (Geo HA)

-The high availability geo cluster is an Appliance implementation that provides data center redundancy and automatic failure handling.
+The high availability geo cluster is a PSaaS Appliance implementation that provides data center redundancy and automatic failure handling.
 This is the highest form of PSaaS Appliance availability offered by Auth0.

 Auth0 adds to the single data center high availability solution by extending the cluster with a geographically distributed data center where the recommended maximum round-trip latency should not exceed 100 ms. The result is the high availability geo cluster, which is an active hot standby configuration with automated failure handling that can survive a regional outage.